Texas Holdem Terms

 Button / Dealer Button

-A white disc that designates a player as being in the dealer position for that hand.
+The button is a white disc that designates a player as being in the dealer position for that hand.
 In a home game, this person will also pass out the cards for that hand.
 This position is the best one at the poker table since you get to act last.

 Buy-In

-When you enter a poker cash game or tournament, you must pay cash to buy-in.
+When you enter a poker cash game or tournament, you must pay cash to buy in.

 Call